egorbronnikov/egorbronnikov.github.io/_pages/about.md

 My research interests are Behavioural and Experimental Economics, (Behavioural) Game Theory, and Political Economy.

-Furthermore, I am affiliated with the [Berkeley Initiative for Transparency in the Social Sciences](https://www.bitss.org/people/egor-bronnikov/) (at the University of California, Berkeley), the [Institute for Replication](https://i4replication.org/), and [Dissernet](https://www.dissernet.org/).
+Furthermore, I am affiliated with the [Berkeley Initiative for Transparency in the Social Sciences](https://www.bitss.org/people/egor-bronnikov/) (UC Berkeley), the [Institute for Replication](https://i4replication.org/), and [Dissernet](https://www.dissernet.org/).

 [comment]: <> ( (read more [here](/affiliations/)) )